Don’t touch the printer! | 5 ways to stay safe using the office printer

 So many of you are now returning to the office in a very different situation than a year ago.
 The global pandemic has swept through our lives, leaving a very different office dynamic in its wake.
 We at Print Logic are all about printers, and we want you to stay safe while using your office printer.

 Is it even possible to stay safe while using your office printer?
 With the latest printer technology, it’s possible to achieve touchless printing, a way of releasing your print jobs without the need to physically touch the printer.

 So you’ve returned to the office, and even though things are different some things never change, you still need to print.
 Your office has one of those amazing multi-functional devices supplied by Print Logic which enables you to print, scan, copy and email your documents throughout the company.

 These devices all have a large touch screen or buttons, and these touch screens will get a lot of use.
 In some companies, colleagues will use a printer over five times a day!
 This adds up to the potential for so much contact from many different people.
 As a result of the current situation you’ve now got a high-risk area in the office and it’s important that we have measures in place to combat this.

 What can we do to stay safe while using the office printer?

-Many of our customer base are using a software called PaperCut MF.
+Many of our customer bases are using software called PaperCut MF.

-PaperCut has features that are built into the software that allow you to achieve a variety of touch-free printing configurations.
+PaperCut has features that are built into the software that allows you to achieve a variety of touch-free printing configurations.